pcustic/data-pipeline-challenge/README.md

-# Veryfi Challenge - Data
+# Data Challenge

-This is my submission for a Veryfi data interview challenge.
+This is my submission for a data interview challenge.

 In short, the task was following:

-> Suppose that Veryfi is building a database of products that may appear on customer receipt scans.
-There is no official database of products; Veryfi has to build it from various data sources.
+> Suppose that a company is building a database of products that may appear on customer receipt scans.
+There is no official database of products; company has to build it from various data sources.
 >
 > The dataset includes a sample of 50,000 products in .json format from a website called openfoodfacts.com, which crowdsources its information and is publicly available.